thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-quality-assessor.md

 <results>
   <analysis>
     <![CDATA[
-      {Provide detailed reasoning for each evaluation point, explaining how the question/CoT/answer set meets or fails to meet each criterion}
+      {Provide detailed reasoning for each evaluation point, explaining how the question/chain of reasoning/answer set meets or fails to meet each criterion.
+You MUST explicitly identify any instances where the set references "the paper", "the authors", "the study", uses phrases like "according to" or "the research shows", or indicates the information comes from a written document - these are critical failures that must be highlighted first in your analysis.}
     ]]>
   </analysis>

   <source_fidelity>
     <contains_only_paper_content>
       <![CDATA[